-- 1. Reducing energy and water consumption, and using renewable and clean energy technologies and alternatives when available. - 2.
+- 1. Reducing energy and water consumption and using renewable and clean energy technologies and alternatives when available. - 2.
 Establishing recycling programs in district facilities. - 3.
-Reducing the consumption of disposable materials by reusing materials and by using electronic rather than paper communications when feasible . - 4.
-Using environmentally preferable products and services whenever practical, including, but not limited to, products that: - a.
-Minimize environmental impacts, toxins, pollutants, odors and hazards. - b.
-Contain postconsumer recycled content. - c.
-Are durable and long-lasting. - d.
-Conserve energy and water. - e.
-Reduce waste. - 5.
+Reducing the consumption of disposable materials by reusing materials and by using electronic rather than paper communications when feasible.

+- a. minimize environmental impacts, toxins, pollutants, odors and hazards; - b. contain postconsumer recycled content; - c. are durable and long-lasting; - d. conserve energy and water; and - e. reduce waste. - 5.
 Using least toxic, independently certified green cleaning products when feasible, as well as high-efficiency cleaning equipment that reduces the need to use chemicals. - 6.
 Providing professional development to maintenance staff in the proper use, storage, and disposal of cleaning supplies. - 7.
 Using effective, least toxic pest management practices for the control and management of pests. - 8.
-Ensuring that any construction of new facilities complies with green building standards pursuant to 24 CCR 101.1-703.1, and focusing on sustainability and student health in the design and implementation of facilities modernization projects. - 9.
-Reducing vehicle emissions by: - a.
-Encouraging students to walk or bicycle to school or to use district or public transportation. - b.
-Using reduced or zero emission school buses and vehicles and providing accompanying infrastructure such as charging stations.
+Ensuring that any construction of new facilities complies with green building standards pursuant to 24 CCR 101.1-703.1 and focusing on sustainability and student health in the design and implementation of facilities modernization projects. - 9.
+Reducing vehicle emissions by: - a. encouraging students to walk or bicycle to school or to use district or public transportation; - b. using reduced or zero emission school buses and vehicles and providing accompanying infrastructure such as charging stations; - c. limiting unnecessary idling of school buses in accordance with 13 CCR 2480; and - d. limiting unnecessary idling of personal vehicles by encouraging parents/guardians, through signage or other means of communication, to turn off their vehicles when parked on and around school grounds. - 10.
+Implementing green school practices in the district's food service programs by: - a. providing fresh, locally sourced, unprocessed, organic food, including plant-based options, when available; - b. reducing food packaging and using packaging that is recyclable and/or biodegradable; - c. utilizing reusable products; - d. encouraging zero-waste lunches when food is brought from home; - e. maintaining a system for food waste, such as composting; and

-- c.
-Limiting unnecessary idling of school buses in accordance with 13 CCR 2480. - d.
-Limiting unnecessary idling of personal vehicles by encouraging parents/guardians, through signage or other means of communication, to turn off their vehicles when parked on and around school grounds. - 10.
-Implementing green school practices in the district's food service programs by: - a.
-Providing fresh, locally sourced, unprocessed, organic food, including plantbased options, when available - b.
-Reducing food packaging and using packaging that is recyclable and/or biodegradable - c.
-Utilizing reusable products - d.
-Encouraging zero-waste lunches when food is brought from home - e.
-Maintaining a system for food waste, such as composting - f.
-Providing sharing tables where unused cafeteria food items may, in accordance with Health and Safety Code 114079, be returned for student use or donated to a food bank or other nonprofit charitable organization - 11.
+- f. providing sharing tables where unused cafeteria food items may, in accordance with Health and Safety Code 114079, be returned for student use or donated to a food bank or other nonprofit charitable organization. - 11.
 Integrating green school practices and activities into the educational program by providing instruction to students on the importance of the environment, involving students in the implementation and evaluation of green school activities and projects as appropriate, and utilizing green school activities and projects as learning tools - 12.
 New school buildings and campuses will benchmark energy and track energy use over time using the US EPA's Portfolio Manager.
 Energy will be monitored and tracked for at least 2 years after occupancy and compared to the baseline benchmark to ensure building systems are operating correctly. - Board Policy 3514: Environmental Safety.
 The Governing Board recognizes its obligation to provide a safe and healthy environment at school facilities for students, staff, and community members.
 The Superintendent or designee shall regularly assess school facilities to identify environmental health risks and shall develop strategies to prevent and/or mitigate environmental hazards.
 He/she shall consider the proven effectiveness of various options, anticipated short-term and long-term costs and/or savings to the district, and the potential impact on staff and students, including the impact on student achievement and attendance.